Dental veneers: what they are, the different types and how they work

 At Impress we want to help you improve your smile.
 That’s why we put your smile in the hands of our team of experts, who have extensive experience and access to the latest technology in our clinics.
 Whether you are interested in improving your smile with veneers or invisible orthodontics, at Impress we can help.

-Book a first visit at your nearest Impress clinic by phone on +44 20 3808 1072, WhatsApp or by writing to us at london@smile2impress.com.
+Book a first visit at your nearest Impress clinic by phone on +44 20 3808 1072 or by writing to us on WhatsApp.

 Frequently asked questions about dental veneers